Bergman Complexes of Lattice Path Matroids: Preliminaries

 Given a flat $F\in \LL(M)$, define the halfspace

 and let $H_F$ be the hyperplane bounding $H_F^+$.
 According to \cite{FS04}, we have

 Let us consider the poset $\FF(M)$ of faces (closed cells) of $P_M$ ordered by inclusion (see \cite[Definition 2.6]{Zi95}).
-Every $f\in \FF(M)$ is the matroid polytope of a minor $M_f$ of $M$, called ``the matroid type'' of the face $f$, with set of bases
+Every $f\in \FF(M)$ is the matroid polytope of a matroid $M_f$ called ``the matroid type'' of the face $f$, with set of bases